Siege warfare in ancient Rome: 214–212 BC

+212–211 BC

 In the course of the Second Punic War, while Hannibal succeeded a first time in breaking the siege of the city of Capua (in 212 B.C.), the second time the Romans held firm in Campania.
 And although Hannibal had threatened to besiege Rome:

 The Romans, who were besieged by Hannibal and in turn besieged Capua, arranged by decree for the army to hold that position until the city was conquered.